 What to remember

-The temperatures are perhaps the most important thing to note from a practical viewpoint when planning your trip.
-The summers, which mirror our own, are unfathomably hot and will most certainly limit the amount of exploring most people could manage.
-Timing your trip for the winter months, between November to February, will give you much more comfortable temperatures around the mid-twenties degrees Celsius.
+Timing your trip for the winter months, between November to February, will give you much more comfortable temperatures around the mid-twenties.
 You will also need to check out the political situation in your chosen country before you travel, with some countries experiencing higher risk status in recent years.

-Asia is a vast expanse of land, stretching from Turkey to Indonesia and Mongolia to Thailand.
+Asia is a vast land expanse stretching from Turkey to Indonesia and Mongolia to Thailand.
 Of course, these are broad strokes, especially when you remember that most of Russia also sits on the Asian continent.
-Still, when thinking of travelling to Asia, common countries include those like China, Japan, Cambodia and Vietnam.
+Still, when considering travelling to Asia, popular countries include China, Japan, Cambodia and Vietnam.

 As one of the most densely populated continents, the rich fabric of each country weaves its spell, immersing you in thronging cities and cultural heritage different from one locale to the next.
 Close to jump-off points like Bali, you can always temper the upbeat parts of your holiday with some profound relaxation.

-Typical plane journeys to places like Thailand are around fourteen hours, so it makes sense to max out your time if you are jetting off to this part of the globe.
-Put it like this, and you can see why many people choose to hop from one neighbouring country to the next.
-Such an approach means you can take in sights like the ancient wonders of Angkor Wat in Cambodia and the glorious wooden boats of Vietnam’s Ha Long Bay.
+Typical plane journeys to places like Thailand take around 14 hours, so it makes sense to max out your time if you are jetting off to this part of the globe.
+Put like this, you can see why many people choose to hop from one neighbouring country to the next.
+Such an approach means you can take in sights like the ancient wonders of Angkor Wat in Cambodia and the glorious wooden boats of Vietnam's Ha Long Bay.

-If travelling across borders takes your particular fancy, you can even trace a section of the Great Wall of China to give your route an age-old structure.
-Other places for an unbeatable experience include Japan, flitting between Tokyo’s neon lights to the zen-like country vistas, or zooming across to Beijing to soak up China's history and modern way of life.
+But if travelling across borders takes your fancy, you can even trace a section of the Great Wall of China to give your route an age-old flavour.
+Other places for an unbeatable experience include Japan, flitting between Tokyo's neon lights to the zen-like country vistas or zooming across to Beijing to soak up China's history and modern way of life.

 What to remember

-For a once-in-a-lifetime experience, viewing the Northern Lights in the Northern Territories is up in our top spot.
+For a once-in-a-lifetime experience, viewing the Northern Lights in the Northern Territories is in our top spot.
 However, if remote locales appeal, there are more to choose from, whether in Newfoundland, British Columbia or somewhere in between.
-Back in the cities, Montreal and Halifax tend to be the most popular, renowned for their cuisine and shopping.
+In the cities, Montreal and Halifax tend to be the most popular, renowned for their cuisine and shopping.
 Others include Toronto, Quebec and Vancouver, for starters.

 What to remember

-For those who like to weigh up the travel times, it can take between 7.5 and 11 hours to fly from the UK's main airports to Canada, depending on where you fly from and where you're going.
-While it's a more extended trip than going somewhere like Europe, once you’re there, you have everything on your doorstep, and you can do as much onwards travel as you like.
+For those who like to weigh up the travel times, it can take seven to 11 hours to fly from the UK's main airports to Canada, depending on where you fly from and your destination.
+While it's a more extended trip than going somewhere like Europe, once you're there, you have everything on your doorstep, and you can do as much onward travel as you like.
 As with any destination, check local advice and travel restrictions.
-If you're hoping to do something more ambitious, like a road trip or a trail, get your itinerary nailed down before you book.
+If you're hoping to do something more ambitious, like a road trip or a trail, finalise your itinerary before you book.

-Australia gives you laid-back charms, beautiful scenery, lush wine regions, deserts, and everything between.
-Add to this that you have New Zealand a relatively short three-hour flight away from the eastern coast, and you have multiple worlds to explore.
+Australia offers laid-back charms, beautiful scenery, lush wine regions, deserts, and much more.
+Add to this that New Zealand is a relatively short three-hour flight from the eastern coast, and you have multiple worlds to explore.

-Lumping these two countries together is somewhat unfair because each offer distinctly different feelings and experiences.
+Lumping these two countries together is unfair because each offers distinct feelings and experiences.
 Still, they are perfect partners and easy to combine when planning a trip.
-That said, while Australia is all buzzing cities and the cricket-whirring outback, New Zealand is notable for its dreamlike turquoise rivers, glaciers and hot tubs and windy, quirky cities that quickly feel like home.
+That said, while Australia is all buzzing cities and the cricket-whirring outback, New Zealand is notable for its dreamlike turquoise rivers, glaciers, hot tubs, and windy, quirky cities that quickly feel like home.

-There’s no getting away from the fact that a road trip is perhaps the best way to soak up all the delights Australia has to offer.
-That way, you can saunter down the east coast, hopping off to snorkel around the Great Barrier Reef, visit the Whitsundays and stop off at cities like Brisbane and Sydney along the way.
+There's no escaping that a road trip is the best way to soak up all the delights Australia offers.
+That way, you can saunter down the east coast, hopping off to snorkel around one of the seven wonders of the natural world, the Great Barrier Reef, where you can spot stunning marine life.
+Then, you can visit the Whitsundays and stop off at cities like Brisbane and Sydney along the way.
 But, at the same time, Australians often say that "west is best."
 On the far side of the country, you'll find dive sites, fantastical coral reefs, wineries, and idyllic beaches.
-Other highlights include the southern vineyards, Melbourne, and, of course, Uluru.
+Other highlights across the country include the southern vineyards, Melbourne, and, of course, Uluru.

 Over in New Zealand, bus tours or car hire will give you easy access to the north and south islands.
-In the north, you'll find the more cosmopolitan cities like Auckland and Wellington - "Windy Welly" as locals know it.
-The southern island is host to the Fox and Franz Josef Glaciers and the beautiful and laidback Christchurch.
+In the north, you'll find the more cosmopolitan cities like Auckland and Wellington - "Windy Welly," as locals know it.
+The southern island hosts the Fox and Franz Josef Glaciers and the beautiful, laid-back Christchurch.

 What to remember